MSc Translation and Intercultural Studies Dissertation MODLANG5033P

 This course aims to:

-■ develop and sustain an argument in an area of the student's personal research interests within the field of Translation Studies
+■ equip students to develop and sustain an argument in an area of their personal research interests within the field of Translation Studies and Intercultural Communication

-■ develop translation skills in the context of an extended body or portfolio of work
+■ develop students' translation and intercultural communication skills in the context of an extended body or portfolio of work

-■ promote an engagement with other scholarly, critical or theoretical arguments relevant to Translation Studies
+■ promote student engagement with other scholarly, critical or theoretical arguments relevant to Translation Studies and Intercultural Communication

-■ encourage the application of acquired translation and research skills to a supervised project
+■ encourage students to apply acquired practical and research skills to a supervised project

-■ lay the foundations for potential further research at PhD level (if appropriate)
+■ lay the foundations for students to undertake further research at PhD level (if appropriate)

 Intended Learning Outcomes of Course